Foramen secundum: Treatment

 Newborns with small foramen secundum atrial septal defects have been shown to spontaneously correct by the third or fourth year of life.
 Therefore, medical supervision is generally accepted as a preventive measure for those diagnosed in infancy, rather than surgical intervention or use of other medical devices.

 If surgery is required, it is performed using minimally invasive techniques via robotic surgery that often requires only a few days of hospital stay.
 Surgical intervention should result in full closure of the foramen secundum, and mortality rates are similar to those for general anesthesia.
 The repair can be made by suturing the atrial septum or, if the foramen secundum is large in size, a patch can be made from the patient's pericardium to fully separate each atrium.
 The synthetic material Dacron may also be used to create a repair patch.

 Inserting a catheter has proven to be a safe and successful method for closing the foramen secundum in children.
 This method avoids the symptoms that accompany most ostium secundum atrial septal defects.
 The catheter is inserted into the femoral vein in the leg and moved into place in the atrial septum.
 Transesophageal echocardiography is accepted as the method to monitor this procedure which, when performed correctly, has shorter recovery times than surgical intervention.
 Complications of catheter insertion often include nausea and vomiting, blood vessel obstruction, pain, and hemorrhage.
 The most common problem with this preventive measure is the incomplete closing of the foramen secundum.

-There is at present no drug therapy for foramen secundum atrial septal defects, although infective endocarditis is a postoperative concern.
+There is, at present, no drug therapy for foramen secundum atrial septal defects, although infective endocarditis is a postoperative concern.
 To prevent this condition, a prophylactic is used for six months after the operation.

 Prognosis

 Many patients with a foramen secundum that persists into adulthood will remain asymptomatic throughout their lives.
 A mortality rate of less than one tenth of one percent is expected if the operation is performed correctly.
-Some argue that if the operation is performed before eight years of age, few cardiac abnormalities such as cardiac dysrhythmia are expected later in life.
-Others argue that the operation can take place as late as age 24, to limit cardiac complications in middle age or later.
+Some argue that, if the operation is performed before eight years of age, few cardiac abnormalities such as cardiac dysrhythmia are expected later in life.
+Others argue that the operation can take place as late as age 24, in order to limit cardiac complications in middle age or later.
 Some sources have argued that mitral regurgitation and mitral valve prolapse are common after age 40, if the ostium secundum is not repaired by age 24.
-Operative closure of atrial septal defects after age 40, and the ability to diminish symptoms at all remains controversial.
-Some data does suggest that even after that age, symptoms can be alleviated via surgical intervention, including prevention of Arrhythmogenic right ventricular dysplasia and other associated cardiac abnormalities.
+Operative closure of atrial septal defects after age 40, and the ability to diminish symptoms at all, remains controversial.
+Some data does suggest that, even after that age, symptoms can be alleviated via surgical intervention, including prevention of arrhythmogenic right ventricular dysplasia and other associated cardiac abnormalities.